RabbitCare

 Providing enough space is one of the most important parts of rabbit care.
 A rabbit’s enclosure should be large enough for them to hop, stretch and explore comfortably.

-While the minimum recommended size is around 12 square feet for one rabbit, giving your rabbit as much space as possible will lead to a happier and healthier pet.
+While a good UK minimum is around 6 m², or about 64 sq ft, giving your rabbit as much safe space as possible will lead to a happier and healthier pet.
 Many owners find that large pens, indoor enclosures or free roam setups work much better than traditional cages.

 RabbitCare.co.uk provides general rabbit care information for UK owners.
 It does not replace advice from a rabbit-savvy vet.
 If your rabbit stops eating, stops pooing, seems in pain or is suddenly unwell, contact a vet urgently.